-- 1) Clinical education provides the student the opportunity to apply theory to the practice of physical therapy.
+- 1. Clinical education provides the student the opportunity to apply theory to the practice of physical therapy.
 It is critical that students take every opportunity to practice.
 Clinical practice is an essential part of physical therapy education; both the quality and quantity of time.
-A clinical failure may result due to lack of attendance. - 2) A Terminal clinical internship is considered to be at least 37 hours per week. - 3) Students are expected to attend every day of clinical internships. - 4) Students must notify the DCE of any changes in their clinical schedule during the internship. - 5) Students observe the holidays and closures of the facility and not of the school, unless otherwise noted prior to the start of the internship. - 6) In the case of inclement weather, natural or civil disasters, or other acts of God, students shall not follow the schedule of the University, but rather: - i.
-Take care to ensure personal safety and well-being. - ii.
-Follow the directives of government, public safety, and emergency personnel. - iii.
-Follow the policies and procedures of the clinic, CI, and CCCE. - 7) Students traveling greater than eight hours for a Terminal Clinical Internship shall be permitted one travel day either before or after the internship. - 8) Students shall be permitted one day each for the completion of job interviews and to take the NPTE Board Examination only during the Final Internship.
-The date(s) must be mutually agreed upon by the clinic, CI, and CCCE in advance. - 9) Students are allowed one day of absence due to illness or immediate family emergencies during the Introduction to Clinical Experience and two days of absence due to illness or immediate family emergencies for each Terminal Clinical Internship.
+A clinical failure may result due to lack of attendance. - 2.
+A Terminal Clinical Education Experience is considered to be at least 37 hours per week. - 3.
+Students are expected to attend every day of clinical education experience. - 4.
+Students must notify the DCE of any changes in their clinical schedule during the clinical education experience. - 5.
+Students observe the holidays and closures of the facility and not of the school, unless otherwise noted prior to the start of the clinical education experience. - 6.
+In the case of inclement weather, natural or civil disasters, or other acts of God, students shall not follow the schedule of the University, but rather: - a.
+Take care to ensure personal safety and well-being. - b.
+Follow the directives of government, public safety, and emergency personnel. - c.
+Follow the policies and procedures of the clinic, CI, and SCCE. - 7.
+Students traveling greater than eight hours for a Terminal Clinical Education Experience shall be permitted one travel day either before or after the clinical education experience. - 8.
+Students shall be permitted one day each for the completion of job interviews and to take the, NPTE Board Examination only during the Final Clinical Education Experience.
+The date(s) must be mutually agreed upon by the clinic, CI, and SCCE in advance. - 9.
+Students are allowed one day of absence due to illness or immediate family emergencies during the Introduction to Clinical Experience and two days of absence due to illness or immediate family emergencies for each Terminal Clinical Education Experience.
 These days are to be used only for bona fide illness or emergency and should not be considered as personal days.
 A student who is ill for more than two consecutive days must provide documentation of consultation with a medical provider.

-- 10) Students may not request time off during clinicals to work on assignments, projects, or presentations. - 11) Any other cause for absence must have pro-active approval from the DCE in order to be excused. - 12) Students must report EVERY absence, excused or unexcused to the CI and the DCE prior to or at the time of the absence. - 13) Students who are absent or tardy from the clinical affiliation for greater than two days must submit a written statement regarding the cause of such behavior and include a written plan to demonstrate improved attendance during the remainder of the Clinical Internship.
-This plan must meet the approval of the DCE, CI, and CCCE. - 14) Students may be required to make up missed days of an internship through organized learning experiences and/or with additional clinical time for any absences of greater than two days during a single internship or greater than five total days over the course of all clinical education.
+- 10. Students may not request time off during clinicals to work on assignments, projects, or presentations. - 11.
+Any other cause for absence must have pro-active approval from the DCE in order to be excused. - 12.
+Students must report EVERY absence, excused or unexcused to the CI and the DCE prior to or at the time of the absence. - 13.
+Students who are absent or tardy from the clinical affiliation for greater than two days must submit a written statement regarding the cause of such behavior and include a written plan to demonstrate improved attendance during the remainder of the Clinical Education Experience.
+This plan must meet the approval of the DCE, CI, and SCCE. - 14.
+Students may be required to make up missed days of a clinical education experience through organized learning experiences and/or with additional clinical time for any absences of greater than two days during a single clinical education experience or greater than five total days over the course of all clinical education.
 The completion and documentation of such experiences are solely the responsibility of the student.
 These experiences must meet the approval of the DCE and/or the faculty.